AnacletoLAB/grape/README.rst

 Using the automatic method suggestions utility
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-To make getting started with the `Ensmallen`_ library easier, we provide an integrated
-recommendere system meant to help you either find a method or, if a method has been
-renamed for any reason, find its new name.
+To aid working with the library, Grape provides an integrated recommender system meant to help you either to find a method or, if a method has been renamed for any reason, find its new name.

-Let's suppose you are using the `STRING Homo Sapiens graph <https://string-db.org/cgi/organisms>`_, and
+As an example, after having loaded the `STRING Homo Sapiens graph <https://string-db.org/cgi/organisms>`_, the function for computing the connected components can be retrieved by simply typing components as follows:
-you'd like to compute its connected components.
-You could reasonably think that, if there is such a method,
-it will likely contain terms relative to components, so after having loaded up the graph you could try
-to execute the following:

 .. code:: python